 Our Approach to Learning

 Staff at Northfield expect and encourage all pupils to work with a positive attitude to learning in order to become keen and resilient learners who want to find out more.
 Children learn in a variety of ways; in order to stimulate and challenge our pupils we promote active learning.
 Our pupils are taught as a whole class, or in groups or individually.
 This varies based on the deployment of staff when meeting the needs of our pupils.
 Sometimes pupils are expected to work collaboratively or are involved individually with a learning task.
 Computing is used across the curriculum and every classroom has an interactive whiteboard which is used to support the development and consolidation of pupils' knowledge, understanding and skills.

 We also take children on visits, invite people into school and encourage links with the wider community to give our pupils extra valuable experiences when developing their learning.

 We believe very strongly in the importance of partnership between home and school.
 We actively promote reading at school and home and politely request parents / carers to hear their child(ren) read at least three times per week.
 We expect our Northfield pupils to complete homework each week - suitable for their age and stage.
 This follows a set pattern each week where the homework is given out on a Wednesday and returned to school by Monday.
-These homework activities involve reading, writing and maths.
+These homework activities involve reading, writing and maths in key stage two.

 To support this we have a home-school agreement with parents which sets out clearly how this important partnership can be best made to work.
 You can see the details of our Home and School Agreement set out in Appendix 1.